C. J. Miles

-Calvin Andre "C. J." Miles Jr. (born March 18, 1987) is an American former professional basketball player.
+Calvin Andre "C. J." Miles Jr. (born March 18, 1987) is an American former professional basketball player who played for the NBA.
 A native of Dallas, Miles was drafted in 2005 by the Utah Jazz after finishing high school.

 High school career

 Miles attended Skyline High School for Architecture in Dallas, where he was named to the Parade All-American First Team.
 He averaged 23.2 points, 11.2 rebounds and 3.3 assists as a junior and 23.5 points, 10.0 rebounds and 4.8 assists as a senior.

 Miles led Skyline to the Class 5A Region II quarterfinals as a senior and was named All-Dallas Area Player of the Year by The Dallas Morning News.
 He was also named a 2005 McDonald's High School All-American.
 He was listed as the 19th best senior prospect by Rivals.com and ranked the 10th best senior in the country by Scout.com.

 Skyline retired his No. 34 jersey making him only the second player in school history to receive the honor, joining former NBA star Larry Johnson.

 He capped off his high school career by scoring 13 points in the McDonald's High School All-America Game and 16 points in the Michael Jordan Classic.